 The following table presents the total cost of each of the government's primary services, and the comparative net cost after deducting the revenues generated by each function.
-Approximately 13% of the cost of the general government programs was recouped in program revenues.
-Instruction costs were \$6,661,988 but program revenue contributed to fund 19% of those costs.
-Thus, general revenues of \$5,413,660 were used to support of remainder of the instruction costs.
-The School District's governmental activities net assets decreased by \$3,958,454 due primarily to the continued renovations of the School District's facilities.
+Approximately 20% of the cost of the general government programs was recouped in program revenues.
+Instruction costs were \$7,362,552 but program revenue contributed to fund 23% of those costs.
+Thus, general revenues of \$5,646,811 were used to support of remainder of the instruction costs.
+The School District's governmental activities net assets decreased by \$1,454,641 due primarily to depreciation expense of approximately \$988,000 on the School District's facilities.
+In the past few years, the School District has made significant investments in capital assets so no such investment was made in fiscal year 2007.
+In addition, revenue growth has not kept pace with increases in costs to operate the School District.